deebtarmizi104/Multi-authentication-and-Roles-Self-Practice/README.md

 - Designing Database
 - Multi-authentication Users and Roles
 - Database Seeding
-- Multi-authentication Logic with Middleware
+- Multi-authentication Logic with Middleware as Protection

 ## Make use of:
 - LARAVEL 8.x